-Probiotic Mix vegetable pickle is a tangy delicious and healthy probiotic pickle.
-I learned this from a friend many years back and since then this is the most favorite pickle of my family.
+Probiotic Mix vegetable pickle is a tangy delicious and healthy pickle.
+I learned this recipe from a friend many years back .
+Since then this is the most favorite pickle of my family.
 My son who usually don’t like to eat pickles just loves this pickle with everything.

-This pickle can be adjusted to suit your taste and preference.
+You can adjust the spices and vegetables to suit your taste and preference.
 A lot of vegetables can be added in this pickle but you can choose your favorite ones to add.

 What else can be added in this pickle-

-Blanched cauliflower, boiled sweet potato. boiled sliced lotus stem , overnight soaked and sliced dry dates can be added in this .along with potato, carrot ,yam, brinjal and green chilies.
+Blanched cauliflower, boiled sweet potato. boiled sliced lotus stem , overnight soaked and sliced dry dates can be added in this pickle .You can also add these veggies along with potato, carrot ,yam, brinjal and green chilies.

 How to make Mix Vegetable Pickle-

-Making this pickle is very easy and quick you just have to boil the vegetables and chop into big pieces.
+This pickle is very easy and quick to make .You just have to boil the vegetables and chop into big pieces.
 Grind rai kuria and make a coarse powder.
 Carrot is the only vegetable which is added raw.
-Then add the spices in the vegetables and add mustard oil and water.
+Add all the spices in the vegetables and then add mustard oil and water.
 The ratio of oil and water is almost same and Oil little more then water.

 Mix and cover and keep aside the pickle at room temperature for minimum 3 days in summer and for a week in winters.
 It will ferment naturally and become sour.
 The probiotic nature of this pickle makes it healthy and good for gut and digestion.

 After a week keep it refrigerated for a long shelf life.
-It stays very well for minimum 1.5- 2 months in the refrigerator.
+This pickle stays very well for minimum 1.5- 2 months in the refrigerator.